altayucetas/ebpf-php-leak-detector/README.md

 ### 2. Real-time Memory Tracking

-While the "in-extension" flag is active, uprobes on PHP's memory functions (_emalloc, _efree, etc.) start tracking activity.
+While the "in-extension" flag is active, uprobes on PHP's memory functions (*_emalloc*, *_efree*, etc.) and various libc functions (e.g., *strtok*, *sprintf*) track activity.
 All new allocations are stored as entries in an eBPF map, keyed by their memory address.
-When a free operation occurs, the tool checks the map.
-If the address exists, it's removed.
-If it doesn't exist, it's flagged as a **Double Free**.
+When a free operation occurs, its pointer is added to *FREED_POINTERS* map and the tool checks the *ALLOCATIONS* map.
+If the address exists, it is removed.
+If it doesn't exist, it is flagged as a **Double Free**.
 A check is also performed to ensure the deallocation function matches the allocation type or is flagged as a **Mismatched Free**.
+During calls to hooked libc functions, the tool flags a **Use-after-Free** if a pointer argument corresponds to a memory address that has already been in *FREED_POINTERS*.
 All detected corruptions are immediately sent to a separate map for later reporting.

 ### 3. Memory Operation Analysis

 After the target PHP process has completed its work and the user stops the tool (Ctrl+C), the userspace program performs a final check.
-It iterates through any remaining entries in the allocations map.
+It iterates through any remaining entries in the *ALLOCATIONS* map.
 Since these allocations were never freed, they are flagged as memory leaks.
 Finally, all collected leak and corruption data is processed, symbolized, and printed to the console in a detailed report.

 ### How to Run